howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 #### Interference, diffraction and interpretation of experimental results

-Let's move on to the main ***assumption***, which was taken as a basis in the Michelson-Morley experiment, namely, the interpretation of diffraction and interference, that is, to the particle-wave dualism.
+Let's move on to the main ***assumption***, which was taken as a basis in the Michelson-Morley experiment, namely, the interpretation of diffraction and interference, that is, to the wave-particle dualism.

 For understanding, consider the experiment with two slits in the theory of wave-particle interpretation shown in Figure 4.